Best Souvenirs in Valletta (What’s Worth Bringing Home)

 - ✦Buy fewer, better objects with a story

-- ✦Use Merchant Street for browsing energy
+- ✦Use Merchant Street (and its Il‑Monti market stalls) for browsing energy

 - ✦Prefer useful items or consumables (food products) for sanity